orlo/security-page/docs/index.md

 <!--- __Customization:__ Highly customizable.
 Adapt the section to reflect your practices and define “usage data” (it could be events, logs etc.).
 Link to your privacy page. --->

-We retain your data for as long as you have a active contract with us after which we will delete your all your data.
+We retain your data for as long as you have an active contract with us after which we will delete your all your data.
 Your data will be removed from our various backups 4 weeks after deletion.

 If you would like to ready more about data privacy and protection please see our [resource here](./index.html?privacy_and_data_protection#what-happens-to-our-data-at-the-end-of-the-contract-)